Zormeister/corecrypto/DARWIN19.md

 ### CommonCrypto compatibility

 CommonCrypto requires the following from corecrypto:
-- AES block ciper operations in CBC, ECB, CFB8, CTR, CFB, OFB, XTS, GCM and CCM modes
+- AES block cipher operations in CBC, ECB, CFB8, CTR, CFB, OFB, XTS, GCM and CCM modes
 - AES Key Wrapping
 - An implementation of the ANSI Key Derivation function
 - An implementation of the HMAC Key Derivation function